 As we were leaving the theater, I said to Bob, "I don't know what we paid for the tickets, but it wasn't enough."
 What an extravaganza!
 The stage, the theater itself, seemed too small for this production -- not a criticism.
 It's just the way it was.
 Surely they want to go on to bigger things with this -- i.e., Broadway.
 I'm not qualified to predict, but I do think it would be a smash hit.
 The story is well known, since this musical is based on the film of the same title, which I have never seen.
 It dramatizes J.M.
 Barrie's friendship with the family that was the inspiration for Peter Pan.
 Four child actors played the parts of the boys of the family.
 They were brilliant!
 So were their mother, the leading man, and the guy in the dog suit who played Barrie's St. Bernard, Porthus.
 The choreography was distinctive, balletic.
 The humor was effective.
 The tearjerker moments genuinely jerked tears.
 The only minus I would give it would be for the songs.
 There was nothing even close to the level of, say, Where is Love?
 Melodies and lyrics were all somewhat cliched and predictable.
 I'm not humming them.
 Still, I am thinking about the show and its messages.
 It is important to Believe.
 Of course, we both glommed onto the time theme represented by the ticking coming from the alarm clock inside crocodile, a grandfather clock in the Barrie household, a clock face that was part of the stage set whose hands sometimes were propelled round and round.
 Never growing up means never having the clock hands move the hours, days, weeks, years forward.
 In the end, though, Barrie does grow up, and the children are looking forward to doing the same while remaining forever childlike, but not childish, which is an entirely different thing.

-Initially, he didn’t strike me someone who would say a word to his audience.
-To be honest he looked like a curmudgeon.
+Initially, he didn’t strike me as someone who would say a word to his audience.
+To be honest, he looked like a curmudgeon.
 Scowling, no tan whatsoever.
 I thought: he must never get out in the summer sun, always at the piano.
 And there he was, dressed in a dark suit and tie on a July afternoon.
 A friend of his came up to him beforehand and asked if he was feeling the heat.
 One word: “Yes.”
 Well, without any introduction whatsoever, he started playing, which was wonderful enough; then he started talking.
 That made the day.
-He had story upon story and told them all with great passion.
+He had story upon story, and told them all with great passion.
 About seeing the film “Girl Crazy” at age nine and going crazy for the Gershwins.
 About writing to Ira Gershwin and being answered, and writing again and being answered again, and again, and finally receiving an invitation to go see him in Los Angeles.
 Glazier grew up in Indianapolis.
-He was 12 years old when he met Ira and was invited to sit down at the piano that had once belonged to his brother George.
+He was 12 years old when he met Ira and was invited to sit down at the piano that had once belonged to George.
 The young fan played “Embraceable You” and Ira sang.
 Magic!
 The show, under a tent on the back lawn of The Elms, was more magic, featuring some of the best American popular music ever written by anyone, including that number.
 It concluded with a classic work that rises to the level of true art, one of my favorite pieces of music ever, “Rhapsody in Blue.” p.s.
 The photo is small, but perhaps big enough for you to note the Martha Stewart lookalike in pink with arms crossed in the front row.

 The "Commentaries" portion of this website is a record of some of Ms. Schinto's cultural experiences, e.g., books read, TV series watched, movies seen, exhibits visited, plays and musical events attended, etc. She also from time to time will post short essays on various topics.